-The Griffin Cell established in Malta in December 2020 continues to provide cover to Members' EU operations and the risks are then 90% reinsured into Griffin.
-The relationship with the cell host, Atlas Insurance Company PCC Limited, intermediated by SRS Europe Limited, continues to be very positive with Cell Committee meetings held on a quarterly basis.
-Procedures were agreed for the 1 October 2021 renewal when all Members with EU-domiciled risks required cover via the Griffin Cell.
-By the end of the policy year £1.8m premium was written by the Cell.
+The Griffin Cell established in Malta in December 2020 continues to provide cover to Members' EU operations and the risks are 90% reinsured into Griffin.
+The relationship with the cell host, Atlas Insurance Company PCC Limited, intermediated by SRS Europe Limited, continues to be positive with Cell Committee meetings held on a quarterly basis.
+By the end of the 2022/23 policy year £5.1m premium was written by the Cell.
 This was higher than originally projected as more Members have opened offices in Europe to service existing EU clients and there have been more acquisitions of EU companies and organic growth of existing operations than originally anticipated.